lightninglabs/faraday/accounting/docs.md

 - TxID: The payment hash of the invoice.
 - Reference: The preimage of the invoice.
 - Note: Optionally set if the invoice had a memo attached, was overpaid, or was a keysend.

+### Forwards
+A forward represents a payment that arrives at our node on an incoming channel and is forwarded out on an outgoing channel in exchange for fees.
+The forward itself does not changes our balance, since it just shifts funds over our channels.
+We include forwarding entries with zero balances for completeness.
+Forwarding fee entries reflect the increase in our holdings from the fee we are paid.

+- Amount: Zero, forwards do not change our balance except for fees, which are separated out.
+- TxID:  Timestamp: Incoming Channel ID: Outgoing Channel ID.
+- Reference: Not set for forwards.
+- Note: The amounts that were forwarded in and out of our node.

+Known Omissions:
+- We use incoming and outgoing channel ID paired with timestamp as a best-effort version of a txid.
+Note that this is not strictly unique for a single htlc, it is theoretically possible for two htlcs to pass through the same channel with the same timestamp.

+### Forward Fee
+Forward fee entries represent the fees we earned from forwarding payments.

+- Amount: The amount of fees we earned from the forward.
+- TxID: Timestamp: Incoming Channel ID: Outgoing Channel ID.
+- Reference: Not set for forwards.
+- Note: Not set for forwards.

+Known Omissions:
+- See the note on txids in the Forwards section.